Some people have reported trouble with this page on iOS. If you can give me any details that'd help me debug it, please email me.

 Finally, there is the issue that these are all approximation methods.
 Approximation methods give approximate answers, and without the true solution to hand you can't tell how accurate the approximation is.
 Instead, we have to fall back on an analytical bound on the error.
-There are explicit bounds available for the classical Laurent-series based version, but frustratingly the black-box multipole method paper only offers empirical evidence that the error improves as the number of coefficients increases.
+There are explicit bounds available for the classical Laurent-series based version, but frustratingly the paper for the black-box version only offers empirical evidence that the error improves as the number of coefficients increases.
 I have some scrawled workings showing that like the classical version, the error improves exponentially with the number of coefficients, but my theory is rusty enough that I'm not keen to publish them.

 Implementing it Yourself

 As with all intricate numerical algorithms, the most important thing is to test it against a slower, simpler version.
-This is particularly true of the fast multipole method, where the direct approach can be written in one line of Python.
+This is particularly true of the recursive approximation algorithm, where the direct approach can be written in one line of Python.
 It's especially useful to design your test problems so they isolate parts of the maths, like

 - check it matches the direct method when you've one source and one point and they're in the same group